John van 't Schip: Guadalajara

 In April 2012, Guadalajara announced, through its Twitter account, that Van 't Schip would be the new coach of the club.
-Van 't Schip was recommended by his fellow countryman Johan Cruyff, who was working at that moment in a project with the club.
+Van 't Schip was recommended by his fellow countryman Johan Cruyff, who was working at that moment on a project with the club.
 Van 't Schip's first competitive game was against Toluca, in which the Chivas lost 2–1.

 Van 't Schip was relieved of his duties as coach of Chivas a few days before the start of the Clausura 2013 Season.
 He was replaced by former Chivas coach Benjamin Galindo.

 Return to Melbourne City

-On 30 December 2013, following 17 winless games by Melbourne Heart and the early termination of John Aloisi's contract, Melbourne Heart appointed Van 't Schip as the coach until the end of the season.
+On 30 December 2013, following 17 winless games by Melbourne Heart and the early termination of John Aloisi's contract, Melbourne Heart re-appointed Van 't Schip as head coach until the end of the season.

-On 19 March 2014, after 11 matches coaching the club, including a seven-match unbeaten run, Van 't Schip signed a three-year contract with the club (who would be renamed Melbourne City FC in June 2014), through to the end of the 2016–17 season.
+On 19 March 2014, after eleven matches coaching the club, including a seven-match unbeaten run, Van 't Schip signed a three-year contract with the club (who would be renamed Melbourne City in June 2014), through to the end of the 2016–17 season.

-On 3 January 2017, Van 't Schip resigned as Melbourne City manager to return to the Netherlands to help care for his terminally-ill father.
+On 3 January 2017, Van 't Schip resigned as Melbourne City manager to return to the Netherlands to help care for his terminally ill father.

 Greece

-In July 2019, he was hired as coach of Greece national football team.
-On 26 November 2021 Van 't Schip resigned as Greece national football team coach.
+In July 2019, he was hired as coach of Greece.
+On 26 November 2021, Van 't Schip resigned.

+Return to Ajax

+On 30 October 2023, Van 't Schip was appointed as head coach of Ajax until the end of the 2023–24 season.

+Armenia

+On 17 February 2025, he was appointed head coach of the Armenia.
+On 6 August 2025, after 4 games without a win, his contract with the national team was terminated by mutual consent.